Partita for Violin No. 2 (Bach): Organ transcriptions

+Harpsichord transcription

+Gustav Leonhardt arranged the Partita for harpsichord solo.

+The Chaconne has also been arranged for harpsichord by Pieter-Jan Belder.

 Piano transcriptions

-Since Bach's time, several transcriptions of the piece have been made for other instruments, particularly for the piano (including those by Ferruccio Busoni, Alexander Siloti, Joachim Raff, and Rudolf Lutz), and for the piano left-hand (by Johannes Brahms, Paul Wittgenstein, and Géza Zichy).
+Transcriptions for piano include those by Ferruccio Busoni, Alexander Siloti, Joachim Raff, and Rudolf Lutz, and for the piano left-hand by Johannes Brahms, Paul Wittgenstein, and Géza Zichy.

 Felix Mendelssohn and Robert Schumann each wrote piano accompaniments for the work.

 Carl Reinecke transcribed the piece for piano duet.